-For wages other than tips, the family must provide originals of the most recent 30 days of pay stubs.
+For wages other than tips, the family must provide originals of the two most current, consecutive pay stubs.

 7-III.B.
 BUSINESS AND SELF EMPLOYMENT INCOME

 Business owners and self-employed persons will be required to provide:

 An audited financial statement for the previous fiscal year if an audit was conducted.
 If an audit was not conducted, a statement of income and expenses must be submitted and the business owner or self-employed person must certify to its accuracy.